How to Insulate a Cathedral Ceiling in an Existing Home with Foam Insulation

 Air Sealing Your Home

-Whether the foam is injected or sprayed into your cathedral ceiling, you’ll notice a difference in the comfort level of your home.
+Once the foam is sprayed into your cathedral ceiling, you’ll notice a difference in the comfort level of your home.

 No more air leaking through the roof.
 No more high energy bills.